arkhn/FHIR2Dataset/README.md

 This project is still under development.

-This repo is a POC allowing to make a SQL query on a FHIR API and to retrieve tabular data.
+This repo allows to make a SQL query on a FHIR API and to retrieve tabular data.

+_FHIR2Dataset is still under active development!_

 ## Installation